industrial-edge/iih-essentials-development-kit-getting-started/examples/Production_data_example.md

 ![deploy VFC](../examples/graphics/data-export-csv-flow.PNG)

-To do this, function node `CSV data arrangement` is used to format the data received from `Data Service Read Variables` node into the standard of `csv` node.
+To do this, function node `CSV data arrangement` is used to format the data received from `DataService Read Variables` node into the standard of `csv` node.

 The function node, in fact, goes through all data elements, organizing them as follows: